 A big advantage of this is that file sizes on your phone may decrease, as currently Android Wear apps are having to be embedded in their corresponding phone apps.
 This also means you’ll be getting a standalone Android Wear Play Store.

 Input: There are three big changes to input.
 The first is that you’ll be getting a small keyboard that works with swiping, just like on Android proper.
 You’ll be able to utilise smart replies, too, an existing Android feature that suggests three possible responses to a message.
-Finally, Google will allow developers to create their own third-party keyboards for you to use.

 Google Fit: Google is introducing automatic activity recognition, which is already a feature on devices like the Withings Activité.
 This means that if you start walking, running, or cycling, Android Wear will launch a relevant tracker app to make sure you activity doesn’t get missed.